-During our market research for the Chemicals Sales and Marketing Toolbox, we wanted industry leaders to share their insights with us in order to deeply understand the challenges they are facing in their day-to-day activities.
+During our market research for the Chemicals Sales and Marketing Toolbox last year, we wanted industry leaders to share their insights with us in order to deeply understand the challenges they are facing in their day-to-day activities.

 The last interview within our Digitalization Trilogy of Interviews was with Wojciech Poludniewski, Group Director, Digital Business at Hempel A/S. He is one of the most knowledgeable people when it comes to transforming a traditional business -in an even more traditional industry- into an innovative, change-embracing enterprise that will be at the forefront of technological innovations.

 “The beginning of any change is never easy and many managers figuratively run against walls when trying to convince conservative businesses to make their first steps towards a more innovative business environment.
 The most important part of any change is to bring as many people as possible on board.”

 Being an innovator himself, Wojciech’s number one advice is to make sure that the top management supports your ideas and that they gradually lead their teams towards a positive mindset about the prospected changes.